A company that operates in its home country, as well as in other countries around the world

 4. Avoidance of tariffs

-When a company produces or manufactures its products in another country where they also sell their products, they are exempt from import quotas and tariffs.
+When a company produces or manufactures its products in another country where they also sell their products, they are exempt from quotas and tariffs.

 Models of MNCs